 Disposing of your pet's waste while camping is no different than at home.
 Carry poop bags to store the waste.
 Pack it and dispose of the waste when you reach a suitable location.

-There are always different options for peeing and pooping outdoors when you are camping without a bathroom being available.
+There are always different options for peeing and pooping outdoors when you are camping or overlanding without a bathroom being available.
 You can use a portable camping toilet or make your own, dig a hole for your poop or pack it out in a bag.

 If you are lucky, you will have a bathroom built into your camper or RV.
 Following the information above will ensure you are not harming the environment while you are having fun.